Should You Shave Your Pet for Summer?

 If You Shave Your Pet

-If your dog is one of the heavy-coated, cold-weather breeds and you plan on shaving your pooch for summer, groomers and vets offer these simple tips for shaving your pet:
+If you do plan on shaving your pooch for summer, groomers and vets offer these simple tips:

 4 Tips to Keep Pets Cool in the Summer